shirin-chehelgami/MRI_to_Microwave_FullPipeline/README.md

-This will save a csv file with information needed for forward solver.
+This will save a CSV file containing the information required by the forward solver.

-Then put the gen_configs file in your GmshFEMInterface folder and run it using:
+Next, place gen_configs.py in your GmshFEMInterface folder and run it using:

     python3 gen_configs.py --batch                     # all patients, all breasts, all freqs